 Letter Sounds Activities for PreK and Kindergarten

 This is a wonderful way of introducing letter sounds.
 When I am introducing a new letter sound, I start with this.
 I put multiple items that start with that letter sound into a mystery box .
 I invite one or two students up at a time to pull an item and say what it is.
 Let’s say I pulled a ball out because we are learning the sound b makes.
 After we all day what it is, I repeat the sound. ” /b/ ball !
 Everyone together /b/ ball!” remember to keep the sounds quick, b doesn’t make a BUUUHHH sound.
-That’s a collection of sounds!
+The sound added on is called a “shwa,” and we want to try hard to avoid it because it’s more than just the phoneme.
 So don’t draw them out.
+This is not easy to do, and I found this video to be incredibly helpful for me to practice before teaching.

 After the mystery box, I will usually follow it up with sound sorting.
 This helps reinforce what we learned, and after doing this activity as a group, I will also put it out at free choice.
 See more details on how to do this here.